Q: What is your official title at Milburn, and what are your typical responsibilities?

 Q: How is working at Milburn different than other companies you’ve worked for?

 A: Milburn has a more modern point-of-view, as opposed to the old-school mentality that so many companies in this industry have.
-They’re not opposed to new ideas for safety, which is a big deal to me.
+Milburn is open to new ideas for safety, which is a big deal to me.
+If somebody doesn’t know how to do something, we should teach them.
+We don't discipline employees, we train them.

 Q: How do you like to spend your free time outside of work?